monolyth-php/reroute/README.md

 ```

 When using placeholders, note that one has less control over parameter types.
-Using regexes is more powerfull since you can force e.g. `"/(?'id'\d+)/"` to
+Using regexes is more powerful since you can force e.g. `"/(?'id'\d+)/"` to
-match and integer.
+match an integer.
 PHP 7 supports extended type hinting in callables, so this
-will be improved in a future release.
+will be further improved in a future release.

 ## Inspecting the current request
 By type hinting a parameter as an instance of